blog posts

 People Who Value Speed and Stability

 Rust is for people who crave speed and stability in a language.
-By speed, we mean the speed of the programs that you can create with Rust and the speed at which Rust lets you write them.
-The Rust compiler’s checks ensure stability through feature additions and refactoring.
-This is in contrast to the brittle legacy code in languages without these checks.
+By speed, we mean the speed of the programs you can create with Rust and the speed at which Rust lets you write them.
+The Rust compicompiler’sks ensures stability through feature additions and refactoring.
+This contrasts with the brittle legacy code in languages without these checks.
 Which developers are often afraid to modify.
-By striving for zero-cost abstractions, higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.
+By striving for zero-cost abstractions and higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe code fast code as well.

-The Rust language hopes to support many other users as well; those mentioned here are merely some of the biggest stakeholders.
-Overall, Rust’s greatest ambition is to eliminate the trade-offs that programmers have accepted for decades by providing safety and productivity, speed and ergonomics.
+The Rust language also hopes to support many other users; those mentioned here are some of the biggest significant holders.
+Overall, Rust’s Test aims to eliminate the trade-offs that programmers have accepted for decades by providing safety, productivity, speed, and ergonomics.
 Give Rust a try and see if its choices work for you.

-Also in 2020, Linux kernel developers proposed writing new Linux kernel code in Rust.
-To be clear, they did not want to rewrite the entire Kernel, which was originally written in C, but to add new code in Rust that would work with the existing infrastructure.
-No less a figure than Linus Thorvalds, the father of the open-source operating system Linux, welcomed the idea and is keen to see the results of the project.
+Also, in 2020, Linux kernel developers proposed writing new Linux kernel code in Rust.
+To be clear, they did not want to rewrite the entire Kernel, which was initially written in C, but to add new code in Rust that would work with the existing infrastructure.
+No less a figure than Linus Torvalds, the father of the open-source operating system Linux, welcomed the idea and is keen to see the project’s results.

 Moreover, Google is also planning to use Rust in the Linux kernel after bringing support for the systems programming language Rust to Android.
 The entire operation is aimed at reducing security flaws.
 Microsoft, meanwhile, has turned to Rust to reduce memory-related bugs in Windows components.

-All these are clear signs that Rust has been gaining traction in the past few years.
-But is it just another hype technology that promises a lot, but will soon vanish?
+All these are clear signs that Rust has gained traction in the past few years.
+But is it just another hype technology that promises a lot but will soon vanish?

-Rust is a statically-typed programming language designed for performance and safety, especially safe concurrency and memory management.
+Rust is a statically typed programming language designed for performance and safety, especially concurrency and memory management.
 Its syntax is similar to that of C++.
 It is an open-source project developed originally at Mozilla Research.
-In 2021, the Rust Foundation has taken the torch and is driving the development of the language.
+In 2021, the Rust Foundation has taken the torch and is driving language development.

-Rust solves problems that C/C++ developers have been struggling with for a long time: memory errors and concurrent programming.
-This is seen as its main benefit.
+Rust solves problems C/C++ developers have been struggling with for a long time: memory errors and concurrent programming.
+This is seen as its primary benefit.

-Of course, one can argue that modern C++ is putting greater emphasis on memory safety (e.g. by implementing smart pointers), but many problems remain unresolved.
-One of them is ‘use after free errors,’ which happen when a program continues to use a pointer after it has been freed, e.g. calling the lambda function after freeing its reference captured objects.
+Of course, one can argue that modern C++ puts greater emphasis on memory safety (e.g., by implementing smart pointers), but many problems remain unresolved.
+One is ‘use after free errors,’ which happens when a program continues to use a pointer after it has been freed, e.g., calling the lambda function after freeing its reference captured objects.

 In Rust, on the other hand, you have the borrow checker—the part of the compiler that ensures that references do not outlive the data to which they refer.
 This feature helps you eliminate memory violation bugs.
 Such problems are detected at the compile time, and garbage collection is unnecessary.

-Additionally, in Rust, each reference has a lifetime, where you can set the scope for which that reference is valid.
-This feature solves the problem with references that are no longer valid, and also distinguishes Rust from C and C++. .
+In Rust, each reference has a lifetime, where you can set the scope for which that reference is valid.
+This feature solves the problem with no longer valid references, distinguishing Rust from C and C++.

 Is Rust object-oriented?